faintastic/GetDeveloperBadge/README.md

 Open setup.bat
 Open start.bat
 ```

-## Contact
-If you are having issues please add me on discord api#0001

 ## HOW TO FUCKING USE IT BECAUSE TO MANY DAMN PEOPLE KEEP ADDING ME
 You have to have an alt acc run the command and wait up to 24-48 hrs